shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

 courier20_writer = writer.Writer(oled, courier20, verbose=False)
 ```

-it can then be used to print arbitrary text to the OLED screen:
+it can then be used to print any arbitrary text to the OLED screen:

 <p float="left" align="middle">
   <img src="https://shawenyao.github.io/Photos/BART-OLED/arriving.jpg" width="49%" />